 Adam’s Kabab Shop

 Suta Kabab is prepared with beef meat paste of meat and spices around iron skewers and subsequently tied with a cotton thread or suta.
-Otherwise, the meat will fall off while being barbecued on the flat-laid charcoal bed.
+Otherwise, the meat will fall off while barbecued on the flat-laid charcoal bed.
 Boti Kababs are beef chunks tied in a skewer.
 In short, this is the softest, juiciest kebabs you can have.

 Do note that the permanent shops are operating all around the year.